IBM/live-streaming-of-IoT-data-using-streaming-analytics/README.md

 <!-- Add a new Title and fill in the blanks -->
 # live-streaming-of-IoT-data-using-streaming-analytics

 In this code pattern, we will create a live dashboard view of data, analyse the data and predict accordingly using IBM Streaming Analytics and Watson Studio.
-[Explain briefly how things work].
-[Give acknowledgements to others if necessary]

 Every retailer tries to sell a product to a customer but not all customers are willing to accept the product, we gather a customer-related dataset and based on that predict whether the customer will buy the product if offered.
 All of this will happen in real-time on a dashboard so that it helps the retailer to better understand which type of customers to target to get the maximum sales of their product.

 We take the use case of a Bank selling the personal loan to its customers and predict whether the customer will accept a loan offered to them or not.
 We will code the Machine Learning model in a Jupyter notebook in Watson Studio and deploy the model to Watson Machine Learning.
-Further, we design a Streams Flow in Watson Studio that has an input node which brings in the data from various sources such as REST API calls, Stream events from a Kafka broker, IBM Event Streams, MQTT broker, Watson IoT device platform etc... which is streamed as input to the next node which is the python model invoked from Watson Machine Learning.
+Further, we design a Streams Flow in Watson Studio that has an input node which brings in the data from various sources such as REST API calls, Stream events from a Kafka broker, IBM Event Streams, MQTT broker, Watson IoT device platform etc... which is streamed as input to the next node that is the python model invoked from Watson Machine Learning.
 The predictions and various features affecting the prediction are reviewed as output which is then stored in Cloud Object Storage as a CSV file.
+A Streaming analytics instance associated with the flow will start running as soon as the flow is deployed and live data and predictions can be monitored on the IBM Streaming Analytics dashboard in real-time.

 When you have completed this code pattern, you will understand how to: